 If the horses are lucky they will be transported to a nearby feedlot with less than desirable conditions to continue their inhumane journey another day but they will be fed and watered as opposed to the less fortunate that will continue the long journey to their demise in Canada or Mexico exhausted, starving, injured, scared and broken, many of whom will not even make it to their final destination to be inhumanely slaughtered by having their throat slit and hung up by a leg suffering because they're not dead yet.
 And just think, many of these beautiful creatures were at one time someone's pet.

-If you have a farm animal in need or are interested in giving one a home or would like more info about our pony leasing program then email us on our Contact page or call us at 716-864-5167.
+If you have a farm animal in need or are interested in giving one a home, email us on our Contact page or call us at 716-864-5167.